Silvanite/vuepress-plugin-tailwind/readme.md

 ## Configuration options

-You can overwrite the default Tailwind CSS configuration if required, otherwise the default config will be loaded.
+Please follow the [Tailwind CSS configuration](https://tailwindcss.com/docs/configuration/) instructions.
+If you are using the default filename, you do not need to specify it here.
+If you would like to load a custom configuration file with a different filename to the default `tailwind.config.js` you can specify this in the plugin options.

 ```js
 module.exports = {